 - What are the best hours/days to contact you taking into consideration time zone differences?

-- Provide the names and dates of any holidays in your country (outside of the US) this term:
+- Provide the names and dates of any holidays in your country (outside of the U.S.) during the term.

 Helpful time zone planners: